Utkarshsah2004/Red-Arrow-Detection/README.md

-# Red Arrow Detection using OpenCV
+# Red Arrow Detection and Inclination Measurement

-This project uses OpenCV and Python to detect arrow shapes in real-time through a webcam feed.
-The program processes video frames to identify contours resembling arrows and calculates the inclination of the detected arrow shapes.
+This project is a real-time computer vision application built using OpenCV in Python.
+It detects arrow-shaped objects in a video stream and calculates their inclination.
+The program leverages contour approximation and HSV color space masking to identify arrows and displays the detected arrows along with their inclination on the video feed.
 ## Features
 - Real-time detection of arrow shapes.
 - Highlights the detected arrow contours on the video feed.